getsentry/craft/README.md

   - name: nuget
 ```

-## Version-bumping Script: Conventions
+## Pre-release (Version-bumping) Script: Conventions

-Among other actions, `craft release` runs an external project-specific script
+Among other actions, `craft release` runs an external project-specific command
-that is responsible for version bumping.
-By default, this script should be
+or script that is responsible for version bumping.
+By default, this script
-located at the following path: `scripts/bump-version.sh` (relative to the
+should be located at the following path: `scripts/bump-version.sh` (relative
-project root).
+to the project root).
+The command can be configured by specifying
+`preReleaseCommand` configuration option in `craft.yml`.

 The following requirements are on the script interface and functionality:

-* The script must accept two arguments: the first one is the old ("from")
+* The script must accept at least two arguments.
+Craft will pass the following
+  values as the last two arguments (in the specified order): the old ("from")
   version, and the second one is the new ("to") version.
 * The script must replace all relevant occurrences of the old version string
   with the new one.